-Within the energy partnership, the Federal Ministry for Economic Affairs and Energy (BMWi), Japanese Agency for Natural Resources and Energy (ANRE) of the Ministry of Economy, Trade and Industry (METI) have jointly adopted a roadmap which decided the establishment of two working groups among other things.
+Within the energy partnership, the Federal Ministry for Economic Affairs, the Japanese Agency for Natural Resources and Energy (ANRE) of the Ministry of Economy, Trade and Industry (METI) have jointly adopted a roadmap which decided the establishment of two working groups among other things.
 The working group “energy transition” comprises renewable energy and energy efficiency and the second one is dedicated to hydrogen and covers all aspects of the production, distribution, and use of this technology.

-In 2018 and 2019, EEHH and the city of Hamburg have respectively signed a MoU with EnergyAgency.Fukushima (EA.F) and Prefecture Fukushima with the aim to cooperate in the areas of renewable energy and to support the market entry and business activities of companies in both regions.
+In 2018 and 2019, EEHH and the city of Hamburg have respectively signed a Memorandum of Understanding with EnergyAgency.Fukushima (EA.F) and Prefecture Fukushima with the aim of cooperating in the area of renewable energy and to support the market entry and business activities of companies in both regions.
 As part of the renewal of the municipal MoU in April 2023, hydrogen has been included as new focus area for collaboration.

-The offshore wind development in Japan marked with a milestone as the Japan’s first large-scale offshore wind farm Hoshiro Port with 20 fixed-bottom 4.2 MW turbines begun producing electricity in December 2022.
+The offshore wind development in Japan achieved a milestone as the Japan’s first large-scale offshore wind farm Hoshiro Port with 20 fixed-bottom 4.2 MW turbines, begun producing electricity in December 2022.
 In the second neighboring site Akita Port, another 13 wind turbines are expected to be commissioned in 2023.
-Combined, the two wind farms can generate up to 140 MW green electricity, enough to power around 130.000 Japanese households.
+Combined, the two wind farms can generate up to 140 MW of green electricity, enough to power around 130,000 Japanese households.